 AMY GOODMAN: Earlier this month, a group of 50 active-duty servicemembers visited Capitol Hill to call for the immediate withdrawal of U.S. troops from Iraq.
 The soldiers presented a petition, known as an “Appeal for Redress,” signed by over 1,000 troops, mostly enlisted servicemembers.
 Liam Madden is a co-founder of Appeal for Redress.
 He served in Iraq as a Marine sergeant.
 He spoke to the crowd.

 JONATHAN HUTTO: No justice!
 No war!
 More death, no peace!
 More imperialism, no peace!
 We come here today on behalf of 1,223 active-duty members of the United States military, Reserve members, National Guard members who are using their constitutional rights to speak out against this war, an imperialist war, a war for profit, not for people, a war for death, not for people, a war against the working class, not for justice.
 We thank you.

 I’m going to be very short, but a couple things I want to say.
 Number one, this is a very great turnout that we have, and we have to continue to build this mass movement.
 We have to understand that this current war is going to continue.
 Many people who are here are veterans of the GI movement from the Vietnam War.
 And the reason why they’re here, back again 35-40 years later, is because we have got to keep the mass movement going, no matter who’s in office, a Democrat or Republican.
 We’ve got to keep the mass movement going against the system.
 It’s a systematic war.

-Alright, finally, I am going to end with a chant.
-Alright, I want you all to say it with me, OK?
-When I say, "racism means," you say, "got to fight back."
+All right, finally, I am going to end with a chant.
+All right, I want you all to say it with me, OK?
+When I say, “racism means,” you say, “got to fight back.”
 Racism means we got to fight back.
 Racism means we got to fight back.
 Oil war means we got to fight back.
 Imperialism means —

 AUDIENCE: We got to fight back!